YottaDB/YDBDoc/ProgGuide/commands.rst

    JFL : # of times a process flushes all dirty journal buffers in shared memory to disk.
 For example: when switching journal files etc.
    JFS : # of times a process does an fsync of the journal file.
 For example: when writing an epoch record, switching a journal file etc.
    JBB : # of bytes written to the journal buffer in shared memory.
    JFB : # of bytes written to the journal file on disk.
-For performance reasons, GT.M always aligns the beginning of these writes to file system block size boundaries.
+For performance reasons, YottaDB always aligns the beginning of these writes to file system block size boundaries.
 On Unix, JFB counts all bytes including those needed for alignment in order to reflect the actual IO load on the journal file.
 Since the bytes required to achieve alignment may have already been counted as part of the previous JFB, processes may write the same bytes more than once, causing the JFB counter to typically be higher than JBB.
    JFW : # of times a process invokes a write system call for a journal file.
    JRL : # of logical journal records (e.g. SET, KILL etc.)
    JRP : # of PBLK and AIMG journal records written to the journal file (these records are seen only in a -detail journal extract)